 Happy Hunting Grounds in the Arctic

-If you want to find out who’s responsible for killing the whale, the Frisia Coast Trail area is the prime spot to look.
-When you stop people on the streets in this coastal region of the southern North Sea and ask them if they have knowledge of who did it, they will probably respond with: “I hear nothing, I see nothing, I know nothing.”
-Politicians and other officials, for example, in the city of The Hague will say they consider it disappointing not to have any recollection of the matter.
+If you want to track down who killed the whale, the Frisia Coast Trail region is the place to start.
+Stop people on the streets along this southern North Sea littoral and ask whether they know anything, and you will likely hear: “I hear nothing, I see nothing, I know nothing.”
+Politicians and officials—say, in The Hague—will lament that they have no recollection of the affair.
 Better call them all Ishmael.
-In this blog post, we will reveal the unvarnished truth: how the people living in the coastal zone from the city of Amsterdam to that of Hamburg, and up to the islands of Föhr and Sylt near Denmark, practically exterminated the Arctic whale populations in the seventeenth and eighteenth centuries.
-So, grab a pen and paper to prepare a lawsuit for redress and compensation after all.
+In this blog post, we set out the unvarnished truth: how the peoples living on the coast between the ports of Amsterdam and Hamburg—and up to the Wadden Sea islands of Föhr and Sylt near Denmark—practically exterminated Arctic whale populations in the seventeenth and eighteenth centuries.
+So take out a pen and paper, and get ready to draft a lawsuit for redress and compensation.

 This is a history of the classic whaling in the Arctic that existed between circa 1610 and 1860, commonly known as Grönlandfahrt or Groenlandvaart ‘Greenland navigation’ in the waters east of Greenland, and Davi(d)straatvaart 'Davis Strait navigation' in the waters west of Greenland.
 A whaling industry based in the North Sea coastal zone of the Netherlands and Germany.